Várzea Paulista

 Várzea Paulista is a municipality in the state of São Paulo in Brazil.
-The population is 123,071 (2020 est.) in an area of 35.1 km^{2}.
+The population is 115,771 (2022 Census) in an area of 35.1 km^{2}.
 The elevation is 745 m.
 It is part of the agglomeration of Jundiaí.

 Media

 In telecommunications, the city was served by Telecomunicações de São Paulo.
 In July 1998, this company was acquired by Telefónica, which adopted the Vivo brand in 2012.
 The company is currently an operator of cell phones, fixed lines, internet (fiber optics/4G) and television (satellite and cable).

 Geography

 It is located at latitude 23º12'41" South and longitude 46º49'42" West, at an altitude of 745 meters.
 The municipality has its urban area conurbated with Jundiaí.

 Metropolitan Region

 The city is part of the Jundiaí Metropolitan Region.
 Várzea Paulista has ceased to be a dormitory town and has become an industrial city.
 The city is one of the cities that has been generating the most jobs (according to the IBGE), surpassing the average of other cities in the region.

 Today, the city is known nationally and internationally as the City of Orchids, with one of the largest orchid nurseries in Latin America and several others spread throughout the city, not to mention local and independent producers.
 Since 2005, the city has held the Orquivárzea or Orchid Festival event, one of the largest orchid exhibitions in Brazil and the interior, attracting visitors from various parts of the country and national and international exhibitors.